Do you have a set of limiting beliefs that hold you back from reaching your goals?

 Your body responds to what you do consistently over a long period of time.
 One meal, one day, or one week off track will be forgotten in a few months if you get back on track.

 You’re allowed to quit and start again every day if you need to.
 If you had a bad day (week, month, year), shake it off and start again.
 Repeat as needed.
+If you’re not sure how to start, watch this free training How to Get Fit and Stay Fit After 40.

 Promise yourself to post-pone any self-defeating behavior for a day just to give yourself some space to start again tomorrow morning without feeling like you went backwards.